KDIR 2023 Abstracts

 Authors:

-Sonja Schlenz, Simon Mößner, Carl H. Ek and Fabian Duddeck
+Sonja Schlenz, Simon Mößner, Carl Henrik Ek and Fabian Duddeck

 Abstract: For the development of complex products like vehicle components, knowledge about previous solutions is a key factor.
 Complete solutions or parts thereof can often be reused if a similar previous model can be identified.
 To gain independence from the individual experience of single engineers about previous models and a tedious search process, identifying and retrieving the most similar models from large databases offers great potential.
 Accordingly, this paper introduces a method to achieve this kind of shape retrieval based on engineering data.
 3D geometries are represented as point clouds and reduced to one single vector with an autoencoder to identify similarities in the latent space.
 The method can be used in a flexible way to identify global or local similarities as well as to emphasize different parts of the structure in the similarity search.
 The method is evaluated on an industrial dataset containing real-world engineering data.